Overview of Brain rot wiki: Interner Slang and Educational Innovation

 Internet brainrot

-The constant exposure to content has led to mindless scrolling and media overconsumption.
+The constant brain rot exposure to video has led to mindless scrolling and media overconsumption.

 image.png